 Galleons, I figured out why my fish hates me: he’s lonely.
-I am terrible company, and I feel like he might desire a little fishie tête-à-tête.
-Some quality time with another Betta.
+I am terrible company, and I feel like he might desire a little fishy tête-à-tête.
+Some quality time with another betta.
 You know, a little conversation, some playful flirting, and then BAM!
 Wild aquatic relations against the glass wall of the tank.

 The Professor’s probably got mad game.

 And while fish are all about the “lay some eggs and fertilize them” bit and less about naughty underwater shenanigans, bettas actually have a bizarrely intimate portion of their mating ritual.
 In order for the female to release her eggs, the male betta has to embrace her and squeeze them out.

 Which can end horribly if the male is a bit too enthusiastic.

 Now, much as I’d like the Professor to get some, I really have no need for little Professor spawnlets with some frilly tart.
 So, I think it’s time to get him a robot companion.

 After all, Henrik Christensen of the European Robotics Research Network said that, “in five years time people would be having sex with functional robots.”
 I feel it’s only fair we give fish the same option.

 All joking aside, scientists really are making robotic fishes.
 Of course, these robofish aren’t tiny sex aids.
 No, the robofish have been created to increase understanding of collective fish behavior.

 Over at the Polytechnic Institute of New York University, engineers and researchers worked to create biomimetic fish in the hope to create a robot believable enough to be accepted among schools of fish, a robot that could be used to steer schools away from environmental disasters, preserving their populations.

 It doesn’t seem like this little guy could fool a fish, but it’s less about looks among fish-kind and more about… tail movement.